Skip to main content

 operator.trivyDojoReportOperator.env.defectDojoEvalProductTypeName: "true"

-operator.trivyDojoReportOperator.env.defectDojoProductName: 'body[name]'
+operator.trivyDojoReportOperator.env.defectDojoProductName: 'meta["labels"]["trivy-operator.resource.name"]'

-operator.trivyDojoReportOperator.env.defectDojoProductTypeName: 'body["namespace"'
+operator.trivyDojoReportOperator.env.defectDojoProductTypeName: 'meta["namespace"]'

 install: